 Operating your business within or according to a set of rules for the way you, your employees or your colleagues handle information is a necessity of doing business.
 It doesn’t matter if you are the business owner, senior manager, leader or team member – data compliance, information security compliance and data governance are your responsibility.

 Being compliant doesn’t have to be an arduous process.
 Most regulation applies to any type of business, from human resource regulations, health and safety and data security through to financial services.
 There is a consistency that applies to every organisation and the rules can be readily found for your business sector.

-One overarching legislation that is going to apply to all businesses that store any form of personal data is the upcoming introduction of the General Data Protection Regulation (GDPR).
+One overarching legislation that now applies to all businesses that store any form of personal data is the introduction of the General Data Protection Regulation (GDPR).
 This has helped to shine a light on the subject of information governance as a whole – this in itself is a good thing.

 However, it also highlights the fact that many organisations find themselves in a position where their records or knowledge management teams have created general information management policies.
 These policies include a retention and deletion schedule that in theory should be defensible and address legal hold and compliance needs.

 Realistically, the policies cannot be practically implemented or maintained across digital or paper information.
 Often there isn’t the will, capability or understanding of how to put the policies in place and maintain them.
 This results in a set of well-defined and necessary policies that do nothing apart from exist without having any effect.

 OfficeLabs has the knowledge and the tools to apply those policies to your information.
 If you store data as paper documents, in file shares, in SharePoint, in Dropbox, or in many other common repositories both on premises and in the cloud, OfficeLabs has the answers to how to apply your existing or business sectors rules across all of your data stores.